-- 57.1 At the date of operation of this Charter the Constituent Councils' shares in the Authority are equal. - 57.2 At any time, all the Constituent Councils may in writing agree to vary the Share of one or more of them. - 57.3 The Shares must be reviewed and, as necessary, varied each time: - 57.3.1 a council is admitted to the Authority as a Constituent Council; - 57.3.2 a Constituent Council amalgamates with another council; or - 57.3.3 a Constituent Council resigns from the Authority.
+- 57.1 At the date of operation of this Charter the Constituent Councils' shares in the Authority are equal. - 57.2 At any time, all the Constituent Councils may in writing agree to vary the Share of one or more of them. - 57.3 The Shares must be reviewed and, as necessary, varied each time: - $57.3.1 \quad a \ council \ is \ admitted \ to \ the \ Authority \ as \ a \ Constituent \ Council;$ - 57.3.2 a Constituent Council amalgamates with another council; or - 57.3.3 a Constituent Council resigns from the Authority.

-57.4 Notwithstanding the above, it is recognised and agreed that the Shares of the Constituent Councils immediately preceding the date of operation of this Charter are as follows:
+57.4 Notwithstanding the above, it is recognised and agreed that the Shares will be the Common Fleet percentages that are adopted by the Board in June each year in accordance with the relevant annual plan and budget of the Constituent Councils immediately preceding the date of operation of this Charter are as follows: